-5. To empty the entire contents of the favorites list, press and hold the PROG and FX switches at the same time, and then press the WRITE switch.
+To empty the entire contents of the favorites list, press and hold the PROG and FX switches at the same time, and then press the WRITE switch.
 After a warning/confirmation message, all favorites will be removed from the list if you press the +/YES switch.
-(No programs are deleted.)
+(The programs themselves are not deleted.)